Banani-Rath/azure-devops-server-docs-pr/docs/server/ref/command-line/tfsdeleteproject-cmd.md

 	When the specified project is deleted, the branch project becomes an orphan.

-0. TFSDeleteProject immediately deletes build data, including information and core data, build definitions, build agents, and test results associated with the team project.
+0. TFSDeleteProject immediately deletes build data, including information and core data, build definitions, build agents, and test results associated with the project.
 The tool does not delete build drop locations.
-You do not need to delete the build drop location of an old team project before creating a team project that uses the same build drop location.
+You do not need to delete the build drop location of an old project before creating a project that uses the same build drop location.

 	If the specified project contains a large amount of build data, the deletion might not finish within the timeout period.
 	To work around this problem, see Increase the Time-Out Period, and then run TFSDeleteProject again.